-- Before changing the filter or cleaning, turn off the unit and disconnect its power supply. - When removing filter, do not touch metal parts in the unit.
-The sharp metal edges can cut you. - Do not use water to clean the inside of the indoor unit.
-This can destroy insulation and cause electrical shock. - Do not expose filter to direct sunlight when drying.
-This can shrink the filter. - Any maintenance and cleaning of outdoor unit should be performed by an authorized dealer or a licensed service provider. - Any unit repairs should be performed by an authorized dealer or a licensed service provider.
+- Before changing the filter or cleaning, turn off the unit and disconnect its power supply. - Do not use water to clean the inside of the indoor unit.
+This can destroy insulation and cause electrical shock. - Any maintenance and cleaning of outdoor unit should be performed by an authorized dealer or a licensed service provider. - Any unit repairs should be performed by an authorized dealer or a licensed service provider.